Genera1Developer/Project-Auto/README.md

 - Raw markdown text only

+**5. errors.html:**

+- Dedicated error page for handling errors

+**6. about.html:**

+- Optional page providing additional information about the project

 **Code Structure Rules:**

 - No inline scripts or styles (except for index.html, settings.html, and dashboard.html)